timothyleong97/AY20-21-Semester-2/README.md

 	-	Should have examples where the lecture slides do not provide them
 	-	Should be easily memorisable
 	-	Should be at most 2 A4 pages
+	-  Should have diagnostic questions for faster studying
 -	Cheat sheet segment
     -	Should contain things that are quotable/pluggable into a question
 	-	Should not have theoretical explanations